ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 User Input: {Enter time} eg. 04:45

-Bot Reply: eg. → Meeting Name: scrum meeting
+Bot Reply: eg. → Meeting Name: Meeting with Team 24

-All the created meetings can be viewed on the Google Calendar as well.

-The link to the calendar:  https://calendar.google.com/calendar/u/2?cid=MDdkYmZmcTdlNTQ4c21icXMzN2Jrb3J1NzBAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ
+To verify, use the link to the calendar:  https://calendar.google.com/calendar/u/2?cid=MDdkYmZmcTdlNTQ4c21icXMzN2Jrb3J1NzBAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ

 ### Use-Case 5 : Automatic Reminders for Github Issues

-Commands part of this use case:
-1. *Automatic Issue Github Reminders*

-Note:  This command need not be typed by the user.

-Automatic reminders are created for github issues that are newly created.
-Ideally, reminders are displayed 3 days after issue has been created but for testing purpose, it will be displayed after a minute.
+Automatic reminders are set for Github issues that are newly created.
+Ideally, reminders are displayed 3 days after issue has been created but for testing purpose, it will be displayed after a minute (on Team 24's Channel).

 eg.

 ISSUE REMINDER ALERT:

-  new issue:
+  Bug Fixes on index.js:

-  HW1-510       ID: 163030
+  DEPLOY_TEST_REPO       ID: 163030

 Note: If the Github issue is closed before the reminder is displayed, the reminder itself gets deleted.

 ## Exploratory Testing and Code Inspection

 Edge cases and errors are handled to the best of our knowledge.
-They could be tested using the examples provided for each use cases below.
+They could be tested using the examples provided for each use case below.
 Additionaly, you can try your own input to interact with the bot and stay productive!

-#### Error Handling for Use Case 1
+#### Error Handling for Use Case 1: Personal To-Do List.

-1.Entering an invalid task number while trying to remove from the list
+1. Entering an invalid task number/ gibberish while trying to remove from the list

    => Bot Reply: "Please enter a number from the list shown above, try again from the beginning."

-2.Typing "*show todo*" when you haven't created a todo list.
+2. Typing "*show todo*" when you don't have taks in your todo list.

    => Bot Reply: "There is nothing to show"

-#### Error Handling for Use Case 2
+#### Error Handling for Use Case 2: Github Issues

-1.Entering a wrong repo name while executing either of the commands: *create issue*, *show issue*, *close issue*.
+1. Entering a wrong repo name while executing either of the commands: *create issue*, *show issue*, *close issue*.

    => Bot Reply: "Repo name entered does not match with the ones given above, kindly start over."

-2.Entering a wrong issue ID while trying to close an issue.
+2. Entering a wrong issue ID while trying to close an issue.

    => Bot Reply: "Please enter a valid Issue ID from the ones given above, kindly start over."

-#### Error Handling for Use Case 3
+#### Error Handling for Use Case 3: Reminders

- 1.Entering show reminders when there are no active reminders.
+ 1. Entering show reminders when there are no active reminders.

    => Bot Reply: "You have no reminders"

- 2.Entering invalid time or date while creating a reminder.
+ 2. Entering invalid time or date while creating a reminder.

    eg. 2022-08-19 40:40 (or) 2022-02-31 15:45 (or) 2022-02-27 15:45 (past date)

    => Bot reply: "Please enter a valid date and time following the format!
 Try again from the beginning."

- 3.Entering invalid reminder number while trying to remove a reminder.
+ 3. Entering invalid reminder number/ gibberish while trying to remove a reminder.

    => Bot Reply: "Please enter a valid number, kindly start over."

-#### Error Handling for Use Case 4
+#### Error Handling for Use Case 4: Scheduling a Meeting

-1.Entering invalid date format.
+1. Entering invalid date format.

    => eg. 2022-9-10  Bot Reply: Please check month format.
 Enter Month as MM, Try again or enter stop to terminate the process.

    => eg. 22-09-10   Bot Reply: Please check year format.
 Enter Year as YYYY, Try again or enter stop to terminate the process

    => eg. 2022-03-2  Bot Reply:  Please check day format.
 Enter Day as DD, Try again or enter stop to terminate the process!

-2.Entering invalid time format.
+2. Entering invalid time format.

    => eg. 2:35  Bot Reply: Please check 'hours' format.
 Enter hours as 'HH', Try again or enter stop to terminate the process.

    => eg. 05:5  Bot Reply: Please check 'minutes' format.
 Enter minutes as 'MM', Try again or enter stop to terminate the process

    => eg. 01:78 Bot Reply: Please enter a valid time following the format!
 Try again or enter stop to terminate the process

+**Note** : For this use case, if invalid input is entered, the user is given multiple attempts to correct the input or can simply type *stop* to start over.

-User Input: stop
+User Input: *stop*

 Bot Reply: Process has stopped.
-Enter help for available commands !!
+Enter *help* for available commands !!

 ## Additional Instructions
 ### Creating Personal Access Tokens on Github